 Fionn was still trying to steady his hold.

 Torven stood among the other parents.
-His fingers had found each other, interlaced, squeezing.
+His fingers interlaced.
+Squeezed.
 He made himself loosen them.

 He stayed where he was.